CyrusAJ/SideRequest/README.md

 # SideRequest – Client-side HTTP Requests for Pavlov VR Mods

 SideRequest lets your Pavlov VR mod communicate clientside with an external Python server using JSON data.
-Behind the scenese he system uses `.png` image downloads as the backbone: the server encodes JSON into pixel data and the client decodes it back into json.
+Behind the scenes the system uses `.png` image downloads as the backbone: the server encodes JSON into pixel data and the client decodes it back into json.
 The client sends data to the python server using the url params

 ## How it works